How to use dental floss. -

-The old joke is you only need to floss the teeth you want to keep, so you really need to clean everywhere, every time.
+The old joke is you only need to floss the teeth you want to keep, so you really need to clean all of yours, every time.

-Don't overlook the fact that you can floss some tooth surfaces that don't have a neighboring tooth.
+And don't overlook the fact that floss can be used to clean some tooth surfaces that don't have a neighboring tooth.
 This includes the backside of your last molars.
-Or teeth adjacent to any spaces due to missing or lost teeth.
+Or teeth adjacent to spaces due to missing or lost teeth.

 Can you reuse a piece of dental floss?